ricketytoc/tp/docs/UserGuide.md

 * **Exactly one of the prefix must be specified.**
 * The prefix specifies the attribute to be sorted with.
 Refer to the [Prefix Summary](#prefix-summary) for help on the mapping of the attribute and prefix.
 * Extraneous parameters entered after the prefix will be ignored.
-E.g. `sort s/123` will sort by salary, the `123` will be ignored.
+  * E.g. `sort s/123` will sort by salary, the value `123` will be ignored.
+  * E.g. `sort s/p/`, `p/` is treated as a value and not a prefix.
+Since the value `p/` is ignored, the command will sort by salary.
 * Attributes are sorted by _lexicographical order_.
 For example, "Alice" comes before "Bob", and "100" comes before "200".
 Keep in mind upper case letters come before lower case letters.
 For example, `Z` comes before `a`.